-With winter kicking in quite hard, especially for us living in the northern hemisphere, time has come to move our towels from the beach to the couch.
+With winter kicking in quite hard, especially for us living in the northern hemisphere, the time has come to move our towels from the beach to the couch.

 Luckily we can also add some good documentaries to the list.
 Let’s check it out.

 This is probably the only movie about naturism that has made the big screen.
-The story is simple: Two half sisters who don’t know each other get a message that their dad has passed away and that they have to come to some place to receive their heritage.
+The story is simple: Two half-sisters who don’t know each other get a message that their dad has passed away and that they have to come to someplace to receive their heritage.
 This heritage seems to be… A nudist camp.
-At first the two women are really reserved, but then things happen and well… We’re not going to spoil the movie for you.
+At first, the two women are really reserved, but then things happen and well… We’re not going to spoil the movie for you.

 In our opinion it’s quite a good movie, it’s a comedy, maybe a bit brainless but ideally for a lazy Sunday afternoon.
 It gives quite a representative idea of what a nudist camp looks like and who nudists are.
 It gives some extra attention to the special bond between nudists, which we quite enjoyed.